 February 1893.
-James Ross, Balintore, winner of the Ross-Shire Jubilee Bursary, dies at a young age.
+James Ross, Shandwick, winner of the Ross-Shire Victoria Jubilee Bursary, dies at a young age.

 October 1893.
 Andrew Ross, Balintore, the winner of the Murray Memorial Bursary, has also gained the Millan Scholarship of £25 in the United Presbyterian College Scholarship.